The humble complexity of Diane Alexandre’s designs

 – Then you have to visit the most elegant More Than This in Antiparos

 – If you want to immortalize your stay, get a tattoo at Vlinki

-– If you want to bring back an original gift, or have it directly send, then check the Limited printed edition of Printsin
+– If you want to bring back an original gift, or have it directly sent, check the Limited printed editions of Printsin

 – If you just want to look at the most beautiful pieces of design or art, go to Martinos Gallery

 – If you dream of the perfect urban getaway, book a suite at Shila

 What are the most positive changes you’ve noticed since you moved here?

 When I arrived four years ago, my neighborhood had suffered greatly from the crisis and everything was closed.
 Slowly, Koukaki came back to life, new shops opened, people from other neighborhood are now coming to have a lunch or a drink, and it has become more lively, and not only touristically, Athenians hang around too.

 I also noticed more and more people are adopting rescued dogs.
 The attitude of the Athenian family has shifted.
 A few years back, kids would be afraid, mothers would shelter them from the sight of dogs, even on a leash and well groomed.
 Now, when I walk my dogs, kids stop and want to pet them, parents aren’t so skeptical about them anymore.